| Higashiyodogawa-ku is on the right side

 in all of Osaka City, with the abundant water resources of the Yodogawa,

 Kanzakigawa and Aigawa rivers, as well as green rural landscapes.
+This district also has a remarkable history of culture

 and tradition, demonstrated by the numerous shrines, temples and